top of page

 These tools are completely free and open-source, without subscription or crippling licensing from the commercial proprietary software.

-Using pysimCoder for your lab will be a fraction of the cost (software is free), will expose your students to Python, allow you to customize the software for your needs (open-source), and yield high performance (real-time)!
+Using pysimCoder for your lab will be a fraction of the cost (software is free), will expose your students to Python (critical for new job applications), allow you to customize the software for your needs (open-source), and yield high performance (real-time)!

-We are currently working on detailed tutorials that cover installation and use of pysimCoder.
+We are currently working on detailed tutorials that cover the use of pysimCoder.

 bottom of page